joakim/calendar/README.md

   - 1 intercalary day that represents the equinox/solstice
   - 90 common days
 - The year's 360 common days may be divided as follows
-  - Proposed division: 8 eighths ("[months](https://en.wikipedia.org/wiki/Month)") and 40 nonads ("[weeks](https://en.wikipedia.org/wiki/Week)")
+  - Proposed division: 8 eighths ("months") and 40 nonads ("weeks")
-    - 8 eighths of 45 days, 2 eighths per quarter
+    - 8 eighths of 45 days (2 eighths per quarter)
-    - 40 nonads of 9 days, 10 nonads per quarter
+    - 40 nonads of 9 days (10 nonads per quarter, 5 nonads per eighth)
       - Each nonad may be further divided into 3 triads of 3 days
   - Traditional division: 12 "months"
-    - 12 months of 30 days, 3 months per quarter
+    - 12 months of 30 days (3 months per quarter)
     - Drawback: A month can not fit a whole number of nonads (3.3 per month)
-    - Drawback: Traditional month names should not be used, requiring 12 new names
  - The remaining 1 or 2 days at the end of the year are intercalary transition days before the new year

 ### Proposed epoch

-The calendar's epoch may be the instant of the northward equinox of the [Holocene Calendar](https://en.wikipedia.org/wiki/Holocene_calendar)'s epoch (10 001 BC), maintaining the reference to Anno Domini (HE 12020 = AD 2020).
+The calendar's epoch may be the instant of the northward equinox of the [Holocene Calendar](https://en.wikipedia.org/wiki/Holocene_calendar)'s epoch, 10 001 BC, maintaining the reference to Anno Domini (HE 12020 = AD 2020).
 Alternatively, [Anno Domini](https://en.wikipedia.org/wiki/Anno_Domini) may be retained.

 ## Proposed notation